 Under Illinois law, "Consent" is defined as "a freely given agreement to the act of sexual penetration or sexual conduct in question.
 Lack of verbal or physical resistance or submission by the victim resulting from the use of force or threat of force by the accused shall not constitute consent.
 The manner of dress of the victim at the time of the offense shall not constitute consent."
-Additionally, "a person who initially consents to sexual penetration or sexual conduct that occurs after he or she withdraws consent during that sexual penetration or sexual conduct."
+Additionally, "a person who initially consents to sexual penetration or sexual conduct that occurs after he or she withdraws consent during the course of that sexual penetration or sexual conduct."

-When a person is unable to understand the nature of the activity or cannot consent based on circumstances including but not limited to:
+No purported consent will be valid when a person is unable to understand the nature of the activity or cannot consent based on circumstances including but not limited to:

-- 1. Full or partial incapacitation due to the influence of drugs or alcohol - 2.
-The person is asleep or unconscious - 3.
+- 1. Full or partial incapacitation due to the influence of drugs or alcohol; - 2.
+The person is asleep or unconscious; - 3.
 The person is not of legal age to consent; or - 4.
-The person is incapacitated due to a mental disability
+The person is incapacitated due to a mental disability.